“Trains and boats and planes are passing by

 Alex’s plane lands at Marco Polo airport half an hour early.
 Our original agreement had been to meet at the railway station but the way the day’s going it’s too much to hope that she’ll sit and wait; she walks into central Venice and sits just off Piazza San Marco, eating garlic chips and drinking a cooling glass of wine.

 Meanwhile back in la-la land we’re fielding phone-calls from both Alex and Katie (who’s acting as virtual supervisor).
 By the time we reach Venice we’re hot, tired and agitated as it’s now 15:15 and we have to be at San Basilio dock by 16:15.
-Though I manage to take a quick snap as we emerge from the railway station, which makes Mr B a bit cross.The only picture taken on Day Three (apart from hopeless snaps from a moving train window).
-The Chiesa di San Simeone Piccolo
+Though I manage to take a quick snap as we emerge from the railway station, which makes Mr B a bit cross.This is the sight that greets you as you walk out of the railway station: Chiesa di San Simeone Piccolo

 Now all we need to do is find our missing daughter…